Jilocasin/nearest-neighbour/README.md

 // Returns the nearest point at (5, 5) to this instance,
 // instead of the point instance at (5, 8) we used to search.
+//
-// When provided a new point instance at (5, 8) instead,
+// If we had provided a new point instance at (5, 8) instead,
-// the closest point would be the original point at (5, 8).
+// the returned nearest point would be the original point at (5, 8).
 ```

-You should always use a `NNSolverOrchestrator` to get the best performance.
+When dealing with larger sets of data, you should always use a `NNSolverOrchestrator` to get the best performance.
 It will distribute the workload to a given number of threads.

 Using an orchestrator is just as easy: